My L.A. Must-Stalk List

 3. The Father of the Bride House – One of the most iconic (and picturesque) movie houses in cinematic history.
 You can read my post on the property here.
 The Father of the Bride house is located at 843 South El Molino Avenue in Pasadena.
 Don Draper’s house from Mad Men is located right across the street at 675 Arden Road.
 Afterwards, be sure to hit up The Slaw Dogs (720 North Lake Avenue) for lunch – they have the best hot dogs EVER; Lula Mae (100 North Fair Oaks Avenue) for shopping – it is my very favorite gift store; and the Blo Out Lounge (62 North Raymond Avenue) – my fave salon – for a fabulous blo out!
 Big THANK YOU to Mike, from MovieShotsLA, for the photograph below.

 4. The Bradbury Building – The interior of this architectural landmark in Downtown Los Angeles is nothing short of stunning – like jaw-droppingly stunning!
 One of the most unique properties that I have ever laid eyes on.
 You can read my post on the Bradbury Building here.
 The structure is located at 304 South Broadway in Downtown Los Angeles.
 The building’s first floor and lobby area are open to the public daily.
-Big THANK YOU to Mike, from MovieShotsLA, for the picture below.
+Big THANK YOU to Mike, from MovieShotsLA, for the pictures below.

 5. The John Ferraro Building – One of my favorite buildings in all of L.A.
 The huge water fountains that surround the property are overwhelmingly gorgeous and, when coupled with the stellar views of the Los Angeles skyline in the background, one’s breath can easily be taken away.
 You can read my post on the structure here.
 The John Ferraro Building is located at 111 North Hope Street in Downtown Los Angeles.